hazzakak/ecoplay-documentation/docs/index.md

 This documentation will outline the features, tutorials and explanations for EcoPlay so you can use it to the best of your ability and to EcoPlay's ability.

+You can find extra support in our [discord server](https://u.harrysmith.dev/jbot), here you can also suggest new features.

 Setup
 =====